AdamSzablewski/SocialMediaPlatform/README.md

 - **Unit Testing with JUnit and Mockito:** Each microservice undergoes comprehensive unit testing with JUnit and Mockito to ensure functionality and identify and address potential issues.

-## Technologies Used
-- **Java:** The primary programming language.

-- **Spring Framework:** Leveraging the Spring ecosystem, including Spring Boot, Spring Data JPA, and Spring Security, to build scalable microservices.

-- **Microservices Architecture:** Employing microservices architecture for modular and scalable development, allowing for the efficient management of complex features.

-- **AOP :** Using a a combination of Aspect Oriented Programming and custom annotations for implementing method level security.

-- **JUnit and Mockito:** Utilizing JUnit and Mockito for thorough unit testing to ensure the reliability of microservices.

-- **PostgreSQL:** Managing data, including posts and user information, using PostgreSQL as the database management system.

-- **RabbitMQ:** Facilitating communication between microservices, particularly for handling events and messages.

-- **Resilience4J:** Ensuring resilience and robustness in microservices communication by incorporating Resilience4J as a circuit breaker.

 ## Microservices